Toggle Location Modal

 Cataract is not a disease but a natural age-related process in the eye's lens.
 Proteins in the lens can clump together over time, leading to clouding and reduced vision.
 This condition is common among older individuals and is a treatable cause of visual impairment.

-The main causes of cataract include ageing, genetics, diabetes, smoking, excessive UV light exposure, certain medications, and eye injury or trauma.
+The main cataract causes include ageing, genetics, diabetes, smoking, excessive UV light exposure, certain medications, and eye injury or trauma.

 An acquired cataract refers to a clouding of the eye's natural lens that develops due to factors beyond ageing.
 These causes can include trauma, certain medications, prolonged exposure to UV radiation, systemic diseases like diabetes, or eye conditions such as uveitis.
 Unlike age-related cataract, acquired cataract are a result of external influences.